Savvy Tips Guru

 Faster Career Progression

-Due to their dynamic nature, startups often provide opportunities for rapid career progression.
-As the company grows, you may find yourself taking on more responsibilities and moving up the ranks quicker than you would in a larger corporation.
+Due to their dynamic nature, you might get chances to move up in your career really fast.
+As the company gets bigger, you might find yourself doing more important jobs and getting promoted quicker than you would in a big company.

 CONS: